Maflexa/thrift/README.md

 From the top directory, do:

 	./configure

+Unless you're a ruby nerd, you may want to go on without it:

+	./configure --without-ruby

 You may need to specify the location of the boost files explicitly.
 If you installed boost in /usr/local, you would run configure as follows: